graphql/graphql-spec/spec/Section 2 -- Language.md

   - OperationType Name?
 VariableDefinitions?
 Directives?
 SelectionSet
   - SelectionSet

-OperationType : one of `query` `mutation`
+OperationType : one of `query` `mutation` `subscription`

-There are two types of operations that GraphQL models:
+There are three types of operations that GraphQL models:

   * query - a read-only fetch.
   * mutation - a write followed by a fetch.
+  * subscription - a long-lived request that returns data whenever a domain event triggers.

 Each operation is represented by an optional operation name and a selection set.